 Traumatic brain injury

 Traumatic brain injuries (TBI) are common and come with a large cost to both society and the individual.
-Imaging plays a key role in accurate diagnosis, classification and follow-up.
+The diagnosis of traumatic brain injury is a clinical decision, however, imaging, particularly CT, plays a key role in diagnostic work-up, classification, prognostication and follow-up.

 Patients typically present with a combination of reduced Glasgow Coma Scale (GCS), nausea/vomiting and/or amnesia 3.
-Severity of injury can be assessed with GCS 4:
+The severity of the injury can be assessed with GCS 4:

 - moderate TBI: GCS 9-13